retrodump/VidMeAPI/README.md

 This will return the URL: http://localhost:5010/?code=sdoijfaoisjefoisjdfdsf

 Token is returned both when you sign in through username/password and code.
 Save it in the field token if you do not want to store username/password or oauth stuff.

+(This probably doesn't really make much sense either but check out the Example section below).

 From here you're golden!
 You just pass session around the same if it's username/password or OAuth.
 Just remember that for each account, you need a new 'session' instance.